mlissner/michaeljaylissner.com/content/one-more-project-posted-the-difficulties-of-managing-online-estates.md

 Well, one more paper down, one more to go!
 Today I completed the final paper for [my class on information law and policy][1], which was one of my best classes this semester.
-It was a pretty tough one that required a <i>lot</i> of reading and a lot of extra work for the assignments, but I found it quite rewarding in the end.
+It was a pretty tough one that required a *lot* of reading and a lot of extra work for the assignments, but I found it quite rewarding in the end.